Wuchang: Fallen Feathers: Plot

-Bai Wuchang, He Youzai, and Fang Yao move to Mount Zhenwu.
-A rebel army seizes control, slaughters the locals, and resurrects its leader Zhang Xianzhong using the Aurum Ancient Chisel.
-At Zhenwu Temple, Wuchang kills the rebel leader, who has risen as a monstrous being, and retrieves the chisel.
-She meets Youzai at the Bai Mansion, her family home.
-A long time ago, Governor-General Bai Tingzhao, her father, took the Ancient Chisel from the temple and used it to resurrect his son Bai Kru, but the attempt twisted the toddler into a monstrous being.
-In the marshlands, Wuchang can assist Zhao Yun in killing the Bo Sorcerer, an Avian woman, and claim the Cyan Ancient Chisel from him in a duel.
-Many centuries ago, he led an army against monsters and seized the chisel.
+At Mount Zhenwu, a rebel army seizes control and slaughters the locals.
+In the Zhenwu Temple, the rebels use the Aurum Ancient Chisel to resurrect their leader Zhang Xianzhong, who returns as a monstrosity, but Bai Wuchang kills him in combat and retrieves the chisel.
+Wuchang can visit the Bai Mansion, her family home.
+A long time ago, Governor-General Bai Tingzhao, her father, took the Ancient Chisel from the temple and used it to resurrect his son Bai Kru, but the attempt twisted the toddler into a monstrosity.
+In the marshlands, Wuchang can assist Zhao Yun in killing the Bo Sorcerer, an Avian woman, in combat and defeat him in a duel to claim the Cyan Ancient Chisel.
+Many centuries ago, he led an army against monstrosities and seized the chisel.

-Bai Wuchang, He Youzai, and Fang Yao return to Worship's Rise, which has been reduced to ruins by the Bo Magus.
-Wuchang can confront and kill her, but doing so may cause Wuchang to ascend as an entity ensnared by her influence in the "Successor of the Bo" ending.
-Wuchang can fight the Nightmare Demon, an incarnation who has awaken to the world's mortal guise and seeks to end the dream that binds them.
-Xuanyangzi laments the loss of a chisel previously acquired by Honglan and claims the object could have advanced the study on the Feathering.
-Wuchang can give the Jade Ancient Chisel to him.
-Ming loyalists use the Vermilion Ancient Chisel to resurrect the Ming Emperor Zhu Youjian, but the deed warps the ruler into a monstrous being.
-Wuchang defeats him and retrieves the chisel.
+Worship's Rise is reduced to ruins by the Bo Magus.
+Bai Wuchang can kill the Magus in combat, but she may consequently become ensnared by the Magus' power and thus ascend as a changed entity in the "Successor of the Bo" ending.
+(Note: There are four possible endings.)
+Wuchang can kill the Nightmare Demon, an incarnation of herself who has awaken to the world's mortal guise and seeks to end the dream that binds them, in combat.
+Xuanyangzi laments the loss of a chisel acquired by Honglan and claims the object could have advanced the study on the Feathering, so Wuchang can give the Jade Ancient Chisel to him.
+Ming loyalists use the Vermilion Ancient Chisel to resurrect the Ming Emperor Zhu Youjian, but the deed warps the ruler into a monstrosity.
+Wuchang defeats him in combat and retrieves the chisel.

 The Bo Capital, the heart of Ancient Shu, lies entombed beneath Worship's Rise.
 During ancient times, the Avians crafted red mercury with the aim to bend fate and used the chisels as tools in rituals to warp reality.
-In a shrine dwelling, Bai Wuchang can fight the Demon of Obsession, an incarnation who never let go of her fixation to revive Bai Yu even after many journeys through endless dreams, and form the Ring of Samsara that serves as a causality key to reach her wish.
-At the Gate of Truth, Wuchang faces Xuanyangzi, whose machinations have enabled his ascension as an immortal entity through Feathering, and kills him.
+In a shrine dwelling, Bai Wuchang can kill the Demon of Obsession, an incarnation of herself who never let go of her fixation to revive Bai Yu even after many journeys through endless dreams, in combat and form the Ring of Samsara that serves as a causality key to reach her wish.
+At the Gate of Truth, Wuchang faces Xuanyangzi, whose machinations have enabled his ascension as a feathered immortal, and kills him in combat.
 She then passes through the gate.